digantamisra98/Mish/README.md

 #### Wide Residual Networks (WRN):

-Wide Residual Networks(WRN)([Paper](https://arxiv.org/abs/1605.07146)) of 4 variants were used for classification of CIFAR-100 similar to the classification task of CIFAR-10 dataset.
+Wide Residual Networks(WRN) of 4 variants were used for classification of CIFAR-100 similar to the classification task of CIFAR-10 dataset.
 The variants used and their corresponding evaluation metrics are observed below:

 ##### WRN 10-2: